 Edinburgh Legal Education Trust Scholarships for PhD

-One scholarships will be available for postgraduate research in Scots Private Law at the University of Edinburgh for the 2020-2021 academic year.
+One scholarships will be available for postgraduate research in Scots Private Law at the University of Edinburgh for the 2022-2023 academic year.

 The scholarship is available for postgraduate research in Scots private law at the University of Edinburgh leading to the degree of PhD.
 The scholarship is offered by the Edinburgh Legal Education Trust, which was formed in 1996 for the advancement of legal education.
-The Trustees wish to award a scholarship for study beginning in September 2020.
+The Trustees wish to award a scholarship for study beginning in September 2022.

 Choice of Topic

-A common route into the PhD is to enrol in the first instance for the one-year degree of LLM by Research (for which the Edinburgh Legal Education Trust also provides a scholarship) and then, if things go well, to switch to the PhD in the course of the year; after switching the student is deemed always to have been registered for the PhD.
+The scholarship is open to anyone who, by the start of the PhD programme, holds an honours or a masters degree in law (or equivalent), and who is accepted by the University of Edinburgh for postgraduate study.
+Preference will be given to those holding a masters degree.
+A possible route into the PhD is to enrol in the first instance for the one-year degree of LLM by Research (for which the Edinburgh Legal Education Trust also provides a scholarship) and then, if things go well, to switch to the PhD in the course of the year; after switching the student is deemed always to have been registered for the PhD.

 The Trustees reserve full discretion to offer, or not to offer, a scholarship.